Pandelissym/advent-of-code/README.md

 Advent of Code 2021 challenges day 4, 5, 6

+node and npm are required
-Run npm install to download dependencies
+Run `npm install` to download dependencies
-Then run ts-node dayX.ts from each directory to run the script.
+Then cd into the desired directory, e.g. `cd day4` and run `npx ts-node dayX.ts` to run the script.